suhehe/Framer-SwipeFlip-module/README.md

 # Framer-SwipeFlip-module
-A Framer module to create flip effect listen in the swipe event
+A Framer module to create flip effect by listening in the swipe event

 ## How to use